cs1302uga/cs1302-hw05/README.md

    Before running the code, we want you to trace through it (illustrate it, like we did above) carefully to make sure you understand it.

-   * For _each line_ in **`CODE BLOCK 1`, `CODE BLOCK 2`, and `CODE BLOCK 3`** (only these three blocks for now), draw a diagram that illustrates any nodes that have been created along with their associated `str` and `next` references.
+   * For _each line_ in **`CODE BLOCK 1`, `CODE BLOCK 2`, and `CODE BLOCK 3`** (only these three blocks for now), draw a diagram that illustrates any nodes that have been created along with their associated `item` and `next` references.
      Since `next` is a reference, you would either need to denote it as `null` or draw an arrow to the object it references. **Redraw the entire picture after each line.** Here are some things to note: